KnowledgeMavens/Science-Tech/NLTK/Readme.md

  - 08 Lemmatizing - Improved method of stemming.
 Can also group root words for comparison.
  - 09 Corpora - Large text such as journals, dictionaries, encyclopedias, etc
  - 10 Wordnet - Large online database you can use to grab words to process
- - 11 Text Classifier - Classifies Sentiment or positive/negative
+ - 11 Text Classifier - Used for grouping text in categories such as stocks, writings, politics.
+This lesson classifies the top 15 most common words.
+(Opinion mining)
- - 12 Words as Features -
+ - 12 Words as Features - Creates words as features.
+In case marks words to True or False that way they can be trained
  - 13 Naive Bayes - Basic algorithm that search group of text(positive) and filters for a word to compare against the second group of text(negative).
- - 14 Pickle - Filter groups of text (Speeds up Machine Learning)
+ - 14 Pickle - Saved previously trained algorithms or python objects (Machine Learning runs faster)
- - 15 Scikit - Short lesson on importing and using libraries such as Linear Regression, SVM, SGDA
+ - 15 Scikit - Short lesson on importing and using libraries MultinomiaNB, GaussianNB, BernoulliNB, Linear Regression, SGDClassifer, SVC, LincearSVC, NuSVC
- - 16 Vote - Custom classifier that picks to best classifier based on the best results
+ - 16 Vote - Create a new classifier that gives each algorithm a point.
+Based on the results, assign confidence based on a total number of votes.
- - 17 Bias - For example, you might have 100 percent accuracy in negative and 50 percent positive giving you an average of 75 percent.
+ - 17 Bias - What is the average of positive vs average of negative.
+You might have 80 percent accuracy in negative and 60 percent positive giving you an average of 70 percent.
  - 18 Training - Imports a new dataset that is similar to Twitter text.
-In the previous case text was too short cause all results to be negative.
-One example, in the negative reviews, the sentences are longer give more negative words.
+In the previous case, the text was too short cause more results to be negative.
+An example, in the negative reviews, the sentences are longer give more negative words.
 In positive reviews, the sentences are shorter, giving less positive words.
- - 19 Sentiment - Test your own positive and negative review, then run sentiment on it.
+ - 19 Sentiment - Create our own sentiment modules to test our own positive and negative review.
+The first part is to pick each classifier.
+The second part is to open, load, and save the module.
+The third part will create two example reviews and run sentiment on it.
  - 20 Twitter App - Build your Twitter app and get your API keys
  - 21 Graphing - Plot a keyword.